Key Takeaways

 Examples of Libel

 Social media has multiplied the chances of libel.
-But in the United States, the media is one of the most significant sources of libel.
+However in the United States, the media is one of the most significant sources of libel.
 You'll find many libel claims filed against professional publications if you Google active libel cases.

 Libel cases must contain both false and untrue information for them to succeed.
 Libel cases can be per se or per quod.
 Libel, per se, refers to content that defames someone's character outright.